nekop/jboss-script-service/README.md

 TODO
 ----

+* Document how to add other languages support
-* Add other languages support, currently only JavaScript
+* Fix module dependency issue when adding other script languages
 * Allow "service" style scripts that support lifecycle methods and expose as JMX MBean